Qrofeus/sorting-algorithms/README.md

 Some functions may take parameters other than the 2 mentioned above, but they are optional parameter and need not be passed on when calling any such sorting function.
 Such parameters, either have default values set in-place or are calculated during execution time.

+_Click on the titles for explanation of the sorting algorithm_

 #
 ### [Bubble Sort](/Bubble%20Sort)
 ```python